 - Prep oven and pans.
 Position a rack in the center of your oven and preheat to 350oF (177oc).
 Spray a 9-inch springform pan with a non-stick cooking spray.
 Line the bottom with parchment paper and give it one more spray.

 - Make your apple mixture.
-Peel and dice your apples and then combine them with the sugar and lemon juice.
+Peel and dice your apples and then combine them with 1 Tablespoon sugar and lemon juice.
 Toss and set aside.

 - Combine your dry ingredients.
-In a large mixing bowl, whisk together flour, baking powder, salt, and spices together.
+In a large mixing bowl, whisk together flour, baking powder, salt, cinnamon, and nutmeg together.
 Set it aside.

 - Add your dry ingredients.
 Add the flour mixture to the butter mixture and make sure to stop mixing once it's just combined.